-Rio, Venice, Nice, Cologne, Binche, Dunkirk… Carnival continues to be a popular tradition all over Europe.
+Rio, Venice, Nice, Cologne, Binche, Dunkirk… Carnival continues to be a popular tradition all over the world.
 When we talk about Carnival, our thoughts naturally turn to costumes, parades, music, and celebration!
 You’re probably wondering if it’s possible for someone living with type 1 diabetes to enjoy Carnival.
 How do you manage it all?
 How do you avoid hypo- and hyperglycemia?
-Be patient, and I’ll tell you all about it 😉
+Be patient, and I’ll tell you all about it ?

 People living with diabetes can enjoy the pleasures in life just like anyone else.
 For the most part, diabetes and Carnival aren’t incompatible (good news, right?).
 Let’s focus on the precautions to take, not the constraints.
 Here we go!